redFrik/udk12-Back_to_basics/udk141016/README.md

 supercollider
 =============

-download and install supercollider (3.6.6) <http://supercollider.github.io>
+download and install supercollider (3.6.6) from <http://supercollider.github.io>

 copy this and paste in to a new document. select all and do 'evaluate selection, line or region' under language menu. (cmd+return osx shortcut)